-- 1. Freestanding Sign: Outline Area. - a.
-The outline area of a freestanding sign shall include the area within a continuous perimeter of a plane enclosing the limits of writing, graphic representation, logo, or any figure or similar character, together with the outer extremities of any frame, or other material or color forming an integral part of the display which is used as a background for this sign.
-The area of a freestanding sign of individually cut out writing, graphic representation, logo, or any figure or similar character which is not enclosed by framing, and which projects from a sign support or main body of a sign, is the sum of the areas of all of the triangles or parallelograms necessary to enclose each writing, graphic representation, logo, or any figure or similar character, including the space between individual letters comprising a word, but not including the space between individual words. - b.
+Freestanding Sign - Outline Area.

+- a.)
+The outline area of a freestanding sign shall include the area within a continuous perimeter of a plane enclosing the limits of writing, graphic representation, logo, or any figure or similar character together with the outer extremities of any frame, or other material or color forming an integral part of the display which is used as a background for this sign.
+The area of a freestanding sign of individually cut out writing, graphic representation, logo, or any figure or similar character which is not enclosed by framing, and which projects from a sign support or main body of a sign, is the sum of the areas of all of the triangles or parallelograms necessary to enclose each writing, graphic representation, logo, or any figure or similar character, including the space between individual letters comprising a word, but not and including the space between individual words. - b.)
 The outline area of a freestanding sign shall not include the necessary supports for the sign when such supports do not extend above the sign and are not a part of the overall design of a sign.
-The outline area of a freestanding sign shall also not include the area between separate cabinets or modules of such sign or any pole covers, lighting fixtures, or landscaping, provided that they contain no writing, graphic representation, logo, or any figure or similar character. - 2.
-Freestanding Signs: Height.
+The outline area of a freestanding sign shall also not include the area between separate cabinets or modules of such sign or any pole covers, lighting fixtures, or landscaping provided they contain no writing, graphic representation, logo, or any figure or similar character-commercial or non-commercial messaging.

+2. Freestanding Signs - Height.

-- a.
-Except as may be specifically noted in these regulations, setbacks for all signs shall be governed by the minimum setback yard requirements in each particular zoning district. - b.
+- a.)
+Except as may be specifically noted in these regulations, setbacks for all signs shall be governed by the minimum setback yard requirements in each particular zoning district. - b.)
 Freestanding business signs shall not exceed the maximum allowed height above the ground elevation.
-The ground elevation of freestanding signs shall be measured at the elevation of the adjacent street or the average existing finished ground elevation at the base of the sign, whichever is higher. - c.
-The height of all signs on corner lots shall not exceed three (3) feet above the elevation of the adjacent street pavement when located within the sight distance triangle. - 3.
-Attached Sign: Outline Area.
-The size of attached wall signs shall be measured in the following manner: - a.
-The outline area of an attached sign shall include all lettering, graphic representation, logo, design or any figures, together with the background, whether open or enclosed, upon which they are displayed. - b.
-A sign consisting of individually cut out writing is measured as the total area of a rectangle or square enclosing all words.
-This includes any negative space.
+The ground elevation of freestanding signs shall be measured at the elevation of the adjacent street or the average existing finished ground elevation at the base of the sign, whichever is higher. - c.)
+The height of all signs on corner lots shall not exceed three (3) feet above the elevation of the adjacent street pavement when located within the sight distance triangle.

-c.
+3. Attached Wall Sign - Outline Area.

+The size of attached wall signs shall be measured in the following manner:

+a.)
+The outline area of an attached sign shall include all lettering, graphic representation, logo, design or any figures together with c.)
 A sign with multiple lines of wording, where the lines are one (1) foot or less apart from each other, shall be measured as the area enclosing the wording on the first line plus the area enclosing the wording on subsequent lines.